-The UNI/AEA 267 Regional Physics Competition (formerly known as Physics Olympics) is a series of six competitive physics events for high school students in grades 9-12.
+The Physics Competition is a series of five competitive physics events for high school students in grades 9-12.
 The competition stresses creativity and ingenuity as well as understanding of physics related principles and is intended to stimulate interest in Science, Technology, Engineering and Mathematics (STEM).
-Events include: self-propelled catapult, mousetrap car, bridge building, soda straw arm and challenge problem.
+Events include catapult, mousetrap car, toothpick bridge, soda straw arm and challenge problem.